allyhoward/micb475/agendas/agenda_week10.md

 pip install --editable . <br>

 * to run picrust: **picrust2_pipeline.py [-i, -o]**

 * result from indicator taxa to be used in picrust

+* last team meeting: anticipate half of the time investing on practice presentation (10 mins)

 ## Action Items